Habataku,

 firefighter, and had a secondary career as an air taxi pilot and flight

 instructor.
-Now I work on the Arctic Slope reporting the aviation
+I recently retired from working on the Arctic Slope reporting the aviation

 weather at the Prudhoe Bay oil fields.